 What Can Cause False Positive Drug Test?

 Every year more than a hundred million of drug tests are conducted in the United States, however, 5-10% of them return false-positive result and 10-15% false-negative.
-Here are few things you should know about different products to avoid getting false-positive results.
+Here are few things you should know about different products that can make you fail a drug test.

 Products that cause false positive result: